Managing Non-Technical Risks in Energy

 The Managing Non-Technical Risks in Energy Program caters to two distinct groups:

-- Aspiring Energy Industry Professionals: Anyone who aspires to work in the energy industry or is already in it but in a different discipline, and who wishes to build skills and competencies in the Non-Technical Risk Management in Energy area.
+- Aspiring Energy Industry Professionals: Anyone who aspires to work in the energy industry or is already in working to develop and build skills and competencies in Non-Technical Risk Management.

 Curriculum